Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/decimate.rst

 ^^^^^^^^^^^^

 .. figure:: /images/modeling_modifiers_generate_decimate_panel-un-subdivide.png

-   Decimate Modifier.
+   :align: right

+   The Decimate modifier in Un-Subdivide mode.

-Can be thought of as the reverse of subdivide.
+It can be thought of as the reverse of subdivide.
-Attempts to remove edges that were the result of a subdivide operation.
+It attempts to remove edges that were the result of a subdivide operation.
-For meshes with a mainly grid-based topology (without giving uneven geometry).
+It is intended for meshes with a mainly grid-based topology (without giving uneven geometry).
 If additional editing has been done after the subdivide operation, the results may be unexpected.

 Iterations